hcote/highlighter-chrome-extension/README.md

 ## Elephant Highlighter
-This is a chrome extension <link to google store> that lets you highlight important text on any web page.
-Revisit the page in 1 minute, 1 week, or 1 year - your data will always be saved.
+This is a chrome extension "link to google store" that lets you highlight important text on any web page.
+Revisit the page in 1 minute, 1 week, or 1 year - your data will always be there.

 ## Technologies
 1. (Vanilla) JavaScript